szabgab/slides/linux-intro/intro.md

 ## Configure Virtualbox - 3
 {id: configure-virtualbox-3}

-* Continue with the suggested setup VirtualBox is suggesting for you.
+* Continue the setup with the values VirtualBox is suggesting for you.
 * Memory size: 1024 Mb.
 * Hard disk: Create a virtual hard disk now (Recommended size is 10 Gb).
 * Hard disk file type: VDI (VirtualBox Disk Image).